w3c/type-samples/README.md

 You won't be able to add github labels.
 They will be applied for you, and the picture will be added to the repo.

 The `<feature label>` should be one of the following (the list is likely to grow over time):
-`book, inscription, magazine, mockup, newsprint, printedmatter, signage, webpage, other`
+`book, inscription, magazine, mockup, newsprint, printedmatter, signage, software, webpage, other`